kalmiallc/kalmia-common-lib/docs/CONTRIUBTING.md

  The logging types are defined in `src/config/types.ts`.
 Default is `WRN`.
  Example of controlling the log level on specific test  `LOG_OUT_LEVEL=INF npm run test -- device.e2e.test -t "Should not return device with invalid ID"`

+ Two special log level exists:
+ - DB - this is a verbose level log, but can be filtered out with `DB` level.
+ - TST - this is a info level log, but can be filtered out with `TST` level.

 ## Sample files
 Sample configuration files are located in the `config-samples` directory.
 All configuration samples (either project env or visual studio setting and lunch samples)